-Whether you have a Gigabyte motherboard or a non-Gigabyte motherboard, be sure to search Google for specific Hackintoshing instructions on your particular motherboard.
+Before you start installing OS X on your own PC, however, be sure to search Google for specific Hackintoshing instructions on your particular motherboard.
 For example, if you have a Asus P8Z68-V LX Motherboard, then search "P8Z68-V LX hackintosh" on Google.
-Besides Gigabyte, ASUS is the second most popular motherboard brand for Hackintoshes, so you can often find a lot of Hackintoshing guides about ASUS boards on Google.
+Although Clover offers good "general" support for motherboards, individual motherboards will often have their own specific problems with OS X, so extra research is always a good idea.
+After Gigabyte, ASUS is usually the second most popular motherboard brand for Hackintoshes, so you can often find a lot of Hackintoshing guides about ASUS boards on Google.
 You might also find Hackintoshing guides on motherboards from other brands, but they are far less common than guides for Gigabyte and ASUS boards.

 Graphics card: Besides the motherboard, this is probably the most important part of your build.
 Mac OS X often does not work with the built-in ("integrated") graphics on motherboards or CPUs; you can check the CPU section below for more info.
 In those cases, you will have to buy a separate graphics card for your computer.

 Old graphics cards (like the NVIDIA 8800GT and AMD Radeon 5770) will often work with Mac OS X "out of the box", without the need for any extra drivers or modifications.
-As far as slightly newer graphics cards go, most cards in the AMD Radeon 6600 and 6800 series will work in Mac OS X out of the box, as well.
-Some cards in the NVIDIA 400 series also work out of the box, but most of them require you to install OpenCL Enabler in Multibeast (for Lion and Mountain Lion), or the official NVIDIA drivers (for Snow Leopard).
+Many cards in the AMD Radeon 6600 and 6800 series will work in Mac OS X out of the box, as well.
+Some cards in the NVIDIA 400 series also do this.